 Knowing and taking advantage of Tax Credits is important if you want your Small Business to survive and thrive.
 But you can only deduct the cost of items you use for work.
 This means no deducting expensive vacations, limo rides, or new editions to your house.
 The deductions you claim must be reasonable and responsible.
 Additionally, you have to be ready to prove the deducted items are used for work.
 If a taxpayer is caught making false deductions, they will owe IRS back taxes plus penalties and interest.
 Do not get greedy when it comes to the IRS.

 With proper planning and understanding, you can beat the IRS and avoid the Common Problems Small Businesses Encounter.
 Don’t forget that although there are many issues that come with owning a small business, there are also a few advantages.
 Do not overlook valuable Tax Credits.
 Practically everything purchased that goes towards operating your business is Tax Deductible.
 This means everything from pens and notepads to ovens, delivery trucks, computers, and more.

-If you are in need of business tax relief call or fill out the form to connect with IRS and State tax professionals that can help you resolve business tax debt.
+If you are in need of business tax relief call or fill out the form to connect with our IRS and State tax professionals that can help you resolve business tax issues.

 IRS Business Delinquent Payroll Taxes Consequences

 Being a small business owner is a liberating experience.
 But with the freedom, comes responsibility.
 It’s imperative to pay the IRS on time.
 You must make Business Payroll Taxes a priority.
 Many are not aware of it, but this can make or break your Small Business.
 It’s important to know the consequences of being Delinquent on Business Payroll Taxes so you don’t make a deadly mistake with your Business finances.

 When you neglect to pay Business Payroll Taxes on time you will receive a warning from the IRS.
 If the issue is not resolved in a timely manner, there are several consequences that can become reality: